NVIDIA/NVFlare/docs/real_world_fl/overview.rst

     details on how to set it up, and you can skip the rest of this :ref:`provisioned_setup` section.

-Edit the :ref:`programming_guide/provisioning_system:Project yaml file` in the directory with the provisioning tool to meet your project requirements (make sure the server, client sites, admin, orgs, enable_byoc settings, and everything else are right for your project).
+Edit the :ref:`programming_guide/provisioning_system:Project yaml file` in the directory with the provisioning tool to meet your project requirements (make sure the server, client sites, admin, orgs, and everything else are right for your project).

 Then run the provision command with (here we assume your project.yml is in current working directory)::

-    provision -p project.yml
+    nvflare provision -p project.yml

 The generated startup kits are created by default in a directory prefixed with "prod\_" within a folder of the project name in the workspace folder created where provision.py is run.
+To create password protected zip archives for the startup kits, see :ref:`distribution_builder`.

 .. attention::